 It is well documented that while Europe has leading players in the global digital eco-system, it is still far behind countries such as the U.S. and China.
 This session will look at the risks and benefits of European attempts to further develop its own systems and platforms, from operating systems to cloud infrastructures.
 Would increased possibilities on the market, regardless of origin, be enough to drive more competition?
 And what role should current non-European businesses play in building up the European eco-system?
 This session will look at what policymakers need to do to support European businesses to gain a better foothold, both in Europe and globally, and analyse the merits of a European-first approach.

 Europe’s burgeoning drive for greater digital sovereignty is ambitious and likely to be complex.
-Increased autonomy from the technology providers that have become ubiquitous and central to EU citizens’ lives, not only poses practical and technical questions, but also raises many political and diplomatic ones.
+Increased autonomy from the technology providers that have become ubiquitous and central to EU citizens’ lives, poses practical, technical, political and diplomatic questions.

 The delivery of a more independent European digital infrastructure, principally driven by Europe’s legitimate privacy and security priorities, but also linked to questions around competition and dependency, will not only demand large investments from governments in complicated projects – an entrepreneurial approach towards the development of digital technologies that delivers competitive, and crucially European-developed, digital products and services is also essential.